New to the oil and gas business? Is it falling apart?

 But what now?
 With constant layoffs, bankruptcies, acquisitions and oversupply, what chance does a fresh graduate have?
 What makes it worse is this crash isn’t the result of a banking crisis, it is simple supply and demand.
 There are no easy fixes.

-With the prospect of a lot of student debt and no clear job prospects – is the future bleak?
+With the prospect of a lot of student debt and no bright job prospects – is the future bleak?

 While I have mentioned oil, this has happened across industries throughout human civilisation.
-There was a time when Blacksmiths were in high demand because people wanted their horseshoes changed, this was before Henry Ford destroyed that industry.
-(We are very happy that he did).
+There was a time when blacksmiths were in high demand because people wanted their horseshoes changed; this was before Henry Ford destroyed that industry.
+(We are pleased that he did).
 Not to mention the industrial revolution itself that automated so many industries processes.

 Here are a few positive ways to look at the situation:

-- Just as no-one could imagine $20+ oil, we can’t imagine that it will go back to $100 this year, but it could… If you have already made a commitment to something, see it through as much as you can.
-If you are unsure, double down on your efforts to get the job done to the best of your ability.
-This has its own rewards, in relation to self-esteem and character.
+- Just as no-one could imagine $20+ oil, we can’t believe that it will go back to $100 this year, but it could.
+If you have already committed to something, see it through as much as possible.
+If unsure, double down on your efforts to get the job done to the best of your ability.
+That has its rewards concerning self-esteem and character.

-- A future employer or business partner will completely understand your situation.
-It is likely that they would have experienced the same things themselves.
+- A future employer or business partner will thoroughly understand your situation.
+They would likely have experienced the same things themselves.
 They will be more interested in how you reacted to the situation, rather than the situation itself.
 If you graduated with a high grade, in a degree for a dying industry, that shows tenacity.
 That is the kind of determination that will help you rise to the top in any industry that you join in the future.